inotia00/rvx-builder/README.md

 ## How to use (Docker)

-Required [docker](https://docs.docker.com/get-docker/) and [docker-compose(for linux cli)](https://docs.docker.com/compose/install/linux/) must be installed
+Required [docker](https://docs.docker.com/get-docker/) and [docker-compose(for linux cli)](https://docs.docker.com/compose/install/linux/) must be installed.

-**Note: If using docker desktop docker-compose will be pre-installed**
+**Note: If using Docker Desktop, docker-compose will already be pre-installed.**

-Clone the repository and cd into the directory `revanced-builder`
+Clone the repository and cd into the directory `rvx-builder`

+**Note: Make sure you are in the `revanced-extended` branch, you can make sure of that by doing a `git checkout revanced-extended` when cloned into `rvx-builder`**

 Build using docker-compose